AbhiiVops/AbhiiVops/clfk4ex48000409l2bwzacrwf.md

 The iterative process suggests that teams begin software development with a small subset of requirements.
 Then, they iteratively enhance versions over time until the complete software is ready for production.
 The team produces a new software version at the end of each iteration.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1679515081848/c732b034-d390-4bdc-8e7e-7467f38f55e8.png align="center")

+An easy-to-understand example of the iterative model is the process of designing a car.
+In the iterative model, the development process is divided into multiple iterations, with each iteration focusing on a specific aspect of the car's design.

 ***Pros and cons***